How to Make Bacon Jerky

 Serving the Bacon Jerky

-After the bacon jerky is ready, take it out of the oven and let it rest covered on a plate with a paper towel on it to remove any excess grease.
+After it is ready, take it out of the oven and let it rest covered on a plate with a paper towel on it to remove any excess grease.
 Dump off all the accumulated grease into your coffee can.

 Now, let it rests and cools down for a bit and once the jerky cools down enough, you can begin enjoying it.